betsythefc/blog.imnotat.work/Health/its-the-little-things.md

 First, there are 2 types of diabetes:

 Type 1
-: An auto-immune disease that [destroyes cells in your pancreas called beta cells](http://www.webmd.com/diabetes/type-1-diabetes-guide/type-1-diabetes#1).
+: An auto-immune disease that [destroys cells in your pancreas called beta cells](http://www.webmd.com/diabetes/type-1-diabetes-guide/type-1-diabetes#1).

 Type 2
 : A person produces the proper amount of insulin, [but their cells don't use it as well as they should.
 Doctors call this insulin resistance](http://www.webmd.com/diabetes/type-2-diabetes-guide/type-2-diabetes#1).